denten-books/plain-text/0-intro.md

 and the floating gate, and on towards the reader and the community.
 It is but one of many possible passes through a cavernous black box.

-The passage from keystroke to pixel gives the book its shape.
+The passage from keystroke to pixel gives this book its shape.
 In the chapters to follow, our mobile phones and laptops will come fully into view as metaphor machines engendering ubiquitous simulation.
 The **first chapter** begins with an explication.
 What does it mean to turn a page, I ask, when neither the page